Jehoram (Israel)

 About Jehoram (Israel)

-Jehoram, also known as Joram, was a ruler of Israel who reigned from 851 to 842 BCE.
-He was the son of Ahab and Jezebel.
+Jehoram (Israel) was a king of Israel who reigned from 851 to 842 BC.
+As the son of Ahab and Jezebel, Jehoram's rule is noted for its political instability and religious apostasy, marking a tumultuous period in the history of the northern kingdom of Israel.
 His reign is documented in the biblical books of 2 Kings and 2 Chronicles.
+Jehoram's life and actions played a significant role in the continuation of the Omride dynasty's influence over Israel.

-Notably, Jehoram's reign was challenged by the Moabite rebellion, as recorded in 2 Kings 3, where he allied with Jehoshaphat of Judah and the king of Edom to quell the uprising.
-Despite initial successes, the campaign ultimately failed to secure lasting peace or stability.
+Jehoram succeeded his brother Ahaziah as king of Israel and sought to strengthen his rule by addressing territorial disputes.
+One of the most significant military campaigns during his reign was the attempt to quell the Moabite rebellion.
+According to 2 Kings 3, Jehoram allied with Jehoshaphat of Judah and the king of Edom to confront Moab.
+Despite initial successes, the campaign ultimately failed to secure lasting peace.

-Archaeological evidence from this period, while limited, provides some insight into the material culture and political landscape of the time.
-The Mesha Stele, for instance, offers a Moabite perspective on the conflict with Israel, corroborating biblical accounts of the Moabite rebellion.
+Archaeological evidence from Jehoram's reign is limited but provides some insights into the political landscape of the time.
+The Mesha Stele, a Moabite inscription, offers a perspective on the conflict with Israel, corroborating biblical accounts of the Moabite rebellion.
+This stele highlights the regional tensions and the challenges Jehoram faced in maintaining control over Israel's territories.

 Explore Jehoram (Israel) in Context